 The Original Kimuraya (Photo Credit: By No machine-readable author provided.
 Kici assumed (based on copyright claims).
 [Public domain], via Wikimedia Commons)

 Soon after Mr. Kimura founded the now well-known bakery Kimuraya, he created a bread that was more to Japanese tastes.
-He replaced the traditional Japanese red bean mochi with western bread instead of mochi, and this bread stuffed stuffed with red bean paste was a brilliant one.
+He replaced the traditional Japanese red bean mochi with western bread instead of mochi, and this bread stuffed with red bean paste was a brilliant one.

 Making Anpan あんぱん